MrinalMeha/MrinalMeha/README.md

 📚 Lifelong Learner | Linux Systems Enthusiast
 ```

-I'm a passionate **AI ML Engineer** specializing in building scalable web applications and solving complex algorithmic problems.
-With hands-on experience in both front-end and back-end technologies, I thrive on turning creative ideas into functional, production-ready solutions.
+I'm a passionate **AI/ML enthusiast** who loves exploring how intelligent systems can solve real-world problems.
+I enjoy building machine learning projects, experimenting with deep learning models, and learning about the latest advancements in AI—from Large Language Models (LLMs) to Computer Vision.

-My journey combines **technical excellence** with **continuous learning** - from crafting elegant code to exploring cutting-edge technologies.
-I believe in writing clean, maintainable code and contributing to the developer community.
+My journey is all about **learning, building, and improving**.
+I'm constantly exploring new tools and technologies, working on hands-on projects, and sharpening my problem-solving skills.
+I believe in writing clean, readable code, sharing what I learn, and growing as an AI engineer one project at a time.

 ---